4 Common Budgeting Mistakes

 “Parents and teens may have different preferences for each of these features, so it’s important to talk about what you’re looking for ahead of time and compare the different options together.”

-When setting up a checking account for kids, you may want to find a checking account that offers rewards.
-Discover Cashback Debit, for example, offers 1% cash back on up to $3,000 in debit card purchases each month.1 Use the cashback as an opportunity to teach younger kids about saving up for a special purchase, and let older kids decide how the cashback should fit into their budget and financial goals.
+When choosing a checking account, you may want to find a checking account that offers rewards.
+Discover Cashback Debit, for example, offers 1% cash back on up to $3,000 in debit card purchases each month.1 If your child is 18 or older, you can let them decide how the cashback should fit into their budget and financial goals.

 It’s no shock that today’s kids are experts at navigating a smartphone.
 As you make plans to set up a checking account for kids, be sure to consider whether the checking account has a mobile app for making deposits and tracking funds, Taylor says.